Marc Guéhi: Senior career

 Guéhi received his first call-up to the England senior team in March 2022 as part of Gareth Southgate's squad for friendly matches against Switzerland and Ivory Coast.
 He made his senior debut in a 2–1 win over Switzerland at Wembley Stadium on 26 March.

 On 6 June 2024, Guéhi was named in England's 26-man squad for UEFA Euro 2024.
 He played every minute as England topped Group C, partnering John Stones in central defence and keeping clean sheets against Serbia and Slovenia.
 He was praised by Southgate and numerous pundits for his performances at the tournament, with Micah Richards deeming him "calm and composed" and "a joy to watch", and Joe Hart describing him as "exceptional" and England's "standout performer".
 In the round of 16 match against Slovakia on 30 June, with England 1–0 down in the fifth minute of stoppage time, Guéhi flicked on a header from Kyle Walker's throw-in and assisted Jude Bellingham's last-second equalising goal.
 Having previously received his second yellow card of the tournament for a foul on David Strelec following a misplaced pass from Kieran Trippier, he was suspended for the following match, the quarter-final against Switzerland.
 Returning to the starting line-up for England's 2–1 semi-final victory over the Netherlands on 10 July, he started in the final against Spain on 14 July, with his last-minute header cleared off the line by Dani Olmo as England were defeated 2–1.

 On 9 September 2025, Guéhi scored his first England goal in a 5–0 win over Serbia in qualifying for the 2026 World Cup.
+He captained England for the first time in a 1–0 friendly loss to Japan on 31 March 2026.

+On 22 May 2026, Guéhi was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 17 June, Guéhi made his World Cup debut, appearing as a substitute for John Stones in England's opening match against Croatia.
+He went on to replace Stones in the starting line-up, partnering Ezri Konsa against Ghana and Panama in the second and third group fixtures, keeping back-to-back clean sheets.
+He retained his place in central defence for the knockout stage as England beat DR Congo, Mexico and Norway to reach the semi-finals.